ssec/polar2grid/py/polar2grid/doc/source/index.rst

 polar2grid
 ======================================

-polar2grid provides scripts, utilities, and library functions for converting, or remapping, polar-orbiting satellite data to a known map grid.
-All polar2grid remapping scripts execute a series of function calls known as "The Chain".
+polar2grid provides scripts, utilities, and library functions for reading polar-orbitting satellite data, remapping or gridding that data, and writing it to a file format to be used by other software.
+All polar2grid "glue" scripts execute a series of function calls known as "The Chain".
 These functions being called act as a toolbox for software developers to make their own scripts.
 See :doc:`Advanced Topics <advanced>` for more details if the basic documentation doesn't answer your questions.
+If you are a developer wishing to add your own frontend or backend please see the :doc:`Developer's Guide <dev_guide>` for details on how to do so.

 Contents
 --------